vitorpp10/python-projects/python_basic/README.md

 **Learning Status**:

 - Currently in continuous practice and exploration, actively improving through feedback and iteration.
-- Phase 1 exists to demonstrate early progress, while building a foundation for more advanced, intermediate work.
+- Basics exists to demonstrate early progress, while building a foundation for more advanced, intermediate work.

 ---